IMA-WorldHealth/bhima/docs/en/for-developers/installing-bhima.md

 BHIMA uses environmental variables to connect to the database and toggle features.
 These are found in the `.env.sample` file included in the top level of the repository.
 You'll need to set these in a `.env` file to be read by the application at runtime.

 Before building, create your `.env` file based on the sample template to set up your MySQL database connection parameters.
-Their variables should be self-explanatory.
+The variables should be self-explanatory.

 Use the following command to edit the .env file if desired \(make your changes and then type ctrl + x to exit and save\):